ccw/product-service/README.md

     A wrapper to communicate external Solr servers and is commonly used by other sub project

+ *  Config Server

+    A configuration server to serve for client to fetch necessary environment properties.

  *  Admin API

     The administration API service application